abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 }
 ```

 * In here we've basically implemented the `IWorkflow` interface which only has one method named **Build**.
-In this method, we can define our workflow's executing steps (activities).
+In this method, we can define our workflow's execution steps (activities).

-* As you can see in the example above, we've used a activity named **WriteLine**, which writes a line of text to the console.
-We could also chain the activities one to another.
+* As you can see in the example above, we've used an activity named **WriteLine**, which writes a line of text to the console.
+Elsa Core has many pre-defined activities like that.
+E.g **HttpEndpoint ** and **WriteHttpResponse** (we will see them both in the next chapter).

-> "An activity is an atomic building block that represents a single executable step on the workflow." - [Elsa Core Definition](https://elsa-workflows.github.io/elsa-core/docs/next/concepts/concepts-workflows#activity)
+> "An activity is an atomic building block that represents a single executable step on the workflow." - [Elsa Core Activity Definition](https://elsa-workflows.github.io/elsa-core/docs/next/concepts/concepts-workflows#activity)

-* After defining our workflow, we need to register it.
+* After defining our workflow, we need to define service registrations which required for the Elsa Core library to work properly.
 To do that, open your `ElsaDemoWebModule` class and update your `ElsaDemoWebModule` with the following lines.
 Most of the codes are abbreviated for simplicity.

 ```csharp
 using ElsaDemo.Web.Workflows;